 - In a medium-large mixing bowl, stir together flour, sugar, salt, baking soda, baking powder and cinnamon.
 Using a fork or a whisk, mix all dry ingredients together.
 Cut your cold butter* into small chunks and toss into the dry ingredients.
 Using a pastry cutter, two knives or my preference use your hands.
 Quickly work the butter into the flour mixture, until evenly distributed so that your crumbs are about the size of peas.
 You may have some larger and smaller chunks.

 - Measure cream, then whisk the egg yolk and vanilla into the cream to combine.
 Make a well in the center of the dry ingredients and pour your cream and egg mixture into the center.
 Add a little extra cream if mixture is too dry and the flour is not easily incorporating.

-- Using a fork or wooden spoon, or hands, mix only until a shaggy dough forms, don't overmix.
+- Using a fork or hands, mix only until a shaggy dough forms, don't overmix.
 Pour dough onto prepared sheet pan, it will be "crumby".
-Gently, press and mold the dough together forming it into a disc, slightly rounded at the top; about 7-8 in diameter.
-If you need to, kneed it a bit to get all of the mixture to come together.
+Gently knead a few times, press and mold the dough together forming it into a disc, if needed adding a teaspoon of cream at at time.
+About 7-8 " in diameter.

 - Start by cutting the disc in half, then half again and so on until you have the number you desire, 4, 6 or 8 scones.
 Using a spatula, pull the scones away from one another.
 Freeze for 30 minutes.
 Set aside and make your crumb topping.
 Once ready to bake, brush tops with a little extra cream.